stevie-mayhew/silverstripe-framework/docs/en/02_Developer_Guides/08_Performance/00_Partial_Caching.md

-title: Partial Caching
+title: Partial caching
 summary: Cache SilverStripe templates to reduce database queries.

-# Partial Caching
+# Partial caching

 Partial caching is a feature that allows the caching of just a portion of a page.